June 19, 1945

 123 B-29s attack the Shizuoka urban area destroying 2.25 square miles (5.83

 square km); 1 other hits an alternate target; 1 B-29 is lost.
 Mission 213: 28

 B-29s mine Shimonoseki Strait and the waters at Niigata, Miyazu, and Maizuru.

 47 Ie Shima based P-47s bomb the airfield on Tokuno Island while 16 others

 patrol uneventfully over Amami-O-Shima.
-117 fighters dispatched from Iwo Jima against Kagamigahara Airfield and Meiji abort because
+117 P-51D Mustangs from Iwo Jima on a mission against Kagamigahara Airfield and Meiji Airfield abort because

 of bad weather.